It's hard to remember how much risk this film had. Let's count the ways:

 The true villain (Stane) disposing of the apparent villain (Raza) before the climax.
 They got away with it in this movie because Raza wasn't a comics character to begin with and Jeff Bridges' performance was so effortlessly menacing that Stane came off as clearly the superior villain.
 Later MCU films would repeat this plot point, but with iconic comic characters who clearly had a lot of life left in them, like Crossbones, Baron Von Strucker, Ulysses Klaue, which frequently felt like a slap in the face to comic book fans.

 The juxtaposition of humor and action.
 This movie and later Phase One films were good about knowing when to leave one or the other to the side as needed.
-Later films would be negatively reviewed for not maintaining this and reducing the tension of serious scenes.
+Later films would be occasionally criticized for not always maintaining this and reducing the tension of a few serious scenes.
+Downplayed overall, though, since most will agree that the franchise still runs on a good balance between the two.

 The success also put Robert Downey Jr. back in the forefront and made his Iron Man role a big draw for the franchise.
 This didn't become a real problem until Age of Ultron, where it resulted in Stark getting to create Ultron — kicking Ant-Man out of the position despite his film having been lined up — and not getting his comeuppance until Civil War.